Hello and Welcome to Sew Pomona!

 When I’m not sewing or pattern drafting I like to indulge in one of my many hobbies.
 I work part time (from home which is THE BEST!) as a photo retoucher for Megan DiPiero Photography.
 I’m also the head of media for ur local Ft.
 Lauderdale Chapter of ASG (American Sewing Guild).
 When I’m not making you’ll most likely catch me at the beach.

 FYI– I fractured my ankle right before the New Year (fell off my longboard!) and had surgery (trimalleolar fracture) on January 4th.
 I just got my boot at the end of February and am relearning how to walk.
-I haven’t sewn in a few months so blog posts are going to be a bit sparse as I recover.
 I can’t wait to get back to drafting and making and have so many fun ideas on the backburner!

 “Have nothing in your houses that you do not know to be useful or believe to be beautiful.”William Morris, The Beauty of Life, 1880